developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 **The IP Output Plug-in** allows captured data to be sent to a specified IP address and port using either TCP or UDP transport protocols to a Windows server running Zebra IPWedge software.
 Please refer to the [IP Output Guide](../ipoutput) for further information.

 ## Create a Profile
 This section provides step-by-step instructions for creating a DataWedge Profile, which includes plug-ins for input, processing and output, plus association with an app.
-Use these steps for every app that will call on DataWedge as its scanning services provider.
+Use these steps for every app that will call on DataWedge for scanning services.

 ### Quick Steps
 To enable DataWedge scanning services for an app, perform the following steps on an Android device: